noir-lang/noir-bignum/migration_notes.md

 `type MyBigNum = BigNum<3, MyParams>;`

-where `3` was the number of limbs of your bignum, and `MyParams` is either a prebuild struct of `Params` from the `fields/` dir of this library, or your own custom set of params.
+where `3` was the number of limbs of your bignum, and `MyParams` is either a pre-built struct of `Params` from the `fields/` dir of this library, or your own custom set of params.

 Now, we need to also specify an extra param: the number of bits in the modulus.